Phalaenopsis luteola

-Phalaenopsis luteola is a species of orchid endemic to Borneo.
+Phalaenopsis luteola is a species of flowering plant in the Family Orchidaceae.
+It is endemic to Borneo.
 The specific epithet luteola, from the Latin luteolus meaning "yellowish", refers to the floral colouration.

 Description

 These lithophytic plants have fleshy adventitious roots, which are produced on very short stems, which bear up to three leaves.
 The leaves are elliptic, sessile, up to 20 cm long and 5 cm wide.
 Axillary, arching racemes produce 2-3 pale yellow flowers with irregular brown transverse barring.
 The lateral lobes of the labellum are yellow and the middle lobe is red.

 Ecology

 This species is found on wet mossy rock.

 Taxonomy

 This species is accepted.
 However, two sources regard it as synonym of Phalaenopsis pantherina.

 Differentiation from Phalaenopsis maculata

 This species has larger flowers than Phalaenopsis maculata.
 The ground colour is yellow and the lateral sepals are shaped differently.
 In Phalaenopsis maculata flowers, which have an off-white ground colour tinged with green, they are divergent and in Phalaenopsis luteola they are falcate to subparallel.